Ln8plus/hidden_name_6203/readme.md

 ```
 python e: weatherAPI.py
 ```
+Be sure to install all the dependencies using the requirements file prior to that.
+Using a venv is reccomended.

 1. Firstly you'll need to clone this repo or download the code and extract it in a local folder.
 ```